Missing Titanic shipwreck sub faces race against time

 On Monday morning, reports emerged that a commercial submersible had gone missing in the North Atlantic Ocean near the Titanic shipwreck.

-The submersible is operated by OceanGate Expeditions which deploys submersibles and crew for deep-sea expeditions.
+The vessel is operated by OceanGate Expeditions - a commercial operation that deploys paying crew for deep-sea expeditions.
 The company offers individuals the opportunity to explore the Titanic shipwreck for $250,000 each.

-The company had recently deployed an expedition to the Titanic shipwreck, according to its Twitter page.

-On Sunday (18 June), the submersible began its excursion with the research vessel the Polar Prince.
+On Sunday (18 June), the submersible began its excursion to the Titanic with the research vessel the Polar Prince.
 But just one hour and 45 minutes into its launch, the two vessels lost connection.

 The US Coast Guard was notified of the missing watercraft and its five people on board on Sunday.
-Shortly after, they launched a search and rescue mission which continued on Monday.
+Shortly after, they launched a search and rescue mission.

 “The @USCG is searching for a 21-foot submersible from the Canadian research vessel Polar Prince,” the Coast Guard tweeted on Monday.